The Rapid Response Fund

-The Rapid Response Fund helps with urgent situations where lesbian, gay, bisexual and transgender people (LGBT) and men who have sex with men (MSM) are facing stigma, discrimination and threats of violence that impact their access to HIV services.
+The Rapid Response Fund helps with urgent situations where lesbian, gay, bisexual and transgender people (LGBT) and men who have sex with men (MSM) struggle to access HIV services because of stigma and discrimination – often leading to threats and violence.

-Grants of up to $20,000 are provided to civil society organisations that are led by, or work with, LGBT people or MSM.
-Organisations can apply to support individuals whose situation meets the criteria for the grants outlined below.
+Grants of up to $20,000 are available to civil society organisations that are led by, or work with, LGBT people and/or MSM.
+Organisations can apply to support themselves, or individuals, whose situation meets the criteria for the grants outlined below.

-Examples of activities are: relocation of premises following forced eviction of CBOs or service providers that support LGBT people and their access to HIV services; post-violence psychosocial support; providing urgent HIV medication; and emergency safety measures for individuals or service providers that ensure access to HIV services can continue.
+Examples of activities are: relocation of premises following forced eviction of community-based organisations or service providers that support LGBT people and their access to HIV services; post-violence psychosocial support; providing urgent HIV medication; and emergency safety measures for individuals or service providers that ensure access to HIV services can continue.

 Funding will only be issued for situations where it is necessary to respond urgently in order to have an impact.